SondagesPro/LS-replaceRegister/README.md

 replaceRegister
 ==================

 A plugin for LimeSurvey with some extra option for Register.
-This plugin is a starting point to do another update in regsitering.
+This plugin is a starting point to do another update in registering.
+Actually : the plugin allow to send a new email for already registered user.

 ## Installation